com3dian/Sentiment_Analysis_plugin/example/README.md

 # Case study

-We show some cases of the sentiment analysis examples and outputs here.
+We showcase some of the sentiment analysis examples and outputs here.

 ### Simple case